This post may contain affiliate links. Please read our disclosure policy.

 • While the rice cooks, melt the butter in a 10-inch skillet over medium heat.

 • Add the onion, bell pepper, celery, and garlic.
-Season with salt and cayenne pepper.
-Cook, stirring occasionally, until softened, about 6–8 minutes.
+Season with salt and cayenne.
+Cook, stirring occasionally, until softened, 6 to 8 minutes.

 • Stir in the diced tomatoes.
-Bring to a boil, then reduce to a simmer.
-Cook for 10 minutes.
+Bring to a boil, then reduce to a simmer and cook for 10 minutes.

 • In a small bowl, whisk together the flour and water.
-Stir into the pan and simmer for 5 minutes, stirring occasionally.
+Stir into the sauce and simmer for 5 minutes, until slightly thickened.

-• Season the shrimp with Creole seasoning, then add to the pan.
-Cook until pink and opaque, about 5–6 minutes.
+• Season the shrimp with Creole seasoning and add to the skillet.
+Cook until pink and opaque, 5 to 6 minutes.

 • Taste and adjust salt if needed.